openfisca/openfisca.org/CONTRIBUTING.md

 ### Add an illustration

-Add a PNG image to the [`static/img/showcase/` folder](https://github.com/openfisca/openfisca.org/tree/master/static/img/showcase), with the same name as the `.yml` file.
+Add an image in the PNG format to the [`static/img/showcase/` folder](https://github.com/openfisca/openfisca.org/tree/master/static/img/showcase), with the same name as the `.yml` file.
 For example: `legislation_explorer.png`.

 The file should be in 16:9 format, at least 1280 × 720 pixels and at most 2560 × 1440 pixels.

-It is strongly recommended to use a image compression tool to to significantly reduce the weight of your image.
-[ImageOptim](https://imageoptim.com) is a good solution - choose “lossy” settings that usually give more than 50% compression gains, but do not remove image metadata.
 To ensure fast loading and minimise the environmental impact of the OpenFisca website, the maximum allowed picture weight is 400 kB.

+It is strongly recommended to use an image compression tool such as [ImageOptim](https://imageoptim.com) to reduce the image weight.
+Choosing “lossy” settings at 90% quality will usually yield over 50% compression gains.

 ### License

-By publishing your reuse, you publish the description, illustration and all associated metadata under a [Creative commons Attribution](https://creativecommons.org/licenses/by/4.0/) (CC-BY) license.
+By publishing your reuse, you publish the description, illustration and all associated metadata under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) (CC-BY) license.
 This enables the Core team and other contributors to easily feature your product in, for example, yearly activity reports, conferences, social media, and other public events.